sam-k0/tablecompare.gmx/README.md

 - "Load": Opens a window to select where you want to load a table from
 - Mouse Scroll Wheel: Move the view up and down
 - "Scroll Speed": Changes Scroll-speed for mouse scrolling

+# credit

+- KNU Logo is property of KNU
+- window_resize_fix is created by YAL
+- (ununsed) MAX_WINAPI2 by hobbl